Overview:Â

 sudo gluster volume set gv0 performance.stat-prefetch on

-Tuning I/O Threads:
+Tuning I/O Threads

 By following these steps, you can expand your GlusterFS cluster to include new nodes, ensuring continued scalability and reliability.
+This setup offers high availability and fault tolerance, making it ideal for environments requiring robust data replication and access.